 AML is pursuing the modernisation of SSR International Airport is working towards setting up the necessary basic infrastructure to allow the private sector partners to come forward with their projects and develop new business activities, creating jobs and generating wealth for all.
 Along with the aviation industry stakeholders, we intend to capitalise on new synergies and put in place the required dynamic and responsive policies to promote the country as an ideal set up base for regional and global aviation industry players and service providers.

 Additional Aircraft Parking Stands

-The construction of an additional parking stand and modification of existing stands to accommodate several A380 type aircraft simultaneously, are scheduled to start by September 2015.
-The project will require an investment of about Rs 475 M.
+The construction of an additional aicraft parking stand and modification of an existing stand to accommodate several A380 type aircraft simultaneously, are scheduled to be completed by end of March 2016.
+The project has required an investment of about Rs 475 M.

 Cargo & Free Port Terminal

-Phase 1 has been completed in September 2014, allowing existing cargo and freight operators to move into the new zone and start operations.
-The subsequent phases will be implemented shortly.
-The overall implementation cost is estimated to about MUR 900 M.
+Phases 1 and 2 covering an area of has been completed , allowing existing cargo and freight operators to move into the new zone and start operations.
+The first operator in the new zone is expected to start operations before mid 2017.

-Preliminary procedures have already been completed towards setting up an International Civil Aviation Organisation (ICAO) endorsed Aviation Training Academy in Mauritius.
-An evaluation mission by ICAO was conducted in September 2014 and have yielded very positive results that will allow the project to materialise in the coming months.
+Preliminary procedures have already been completed towards setting up an International Civil Aviation Organisation (ICAO) endorsed Aviation Training Centre in Mauritius.
+The evaluation missions conducted by ICAO have yielded very positive results that will allow the project to materialise in the coming months.
 This academy would benefit aviation personnel in Mauritius and in the region, making high standard aviation training more accessible.
-An initial investment of MUR50M is earmarked for the setting up of the academy,